DarrylJoyner0422/TextClassification/README.md

 Steps: <br/>

-Steps:
+get_cutoff_f1 will compute the f1 score, if the model predicts "sarcastic" only when its probability estimate is greater than or equal to a given cutoff.<br/>

-get_cutoff_f1 will compute the f1 score, if the model predicts "sarcastic" only when its probability estimate is greater than or equal to a given cutoff. get_pr_pos_preds will compute the proportion of items the models predicts is "sarcastic", if it makes that prediction when its probability estimate is greater than or equal to a given cutoff.
+get_pr_pos_preds will compute the proportion of items the models predicts is "sarcastic", if it makes that prediction when its probability estimate is greater than or equal to a given cutoff. <br/>
 For both functions, the true and pr parameters are arrays containing the label of each item and the probability estimate for each item.

 <img src="https://i.imgur.com/FKDdm76.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>